Blue Economy Summit 2026, Wednesday, March 25, 2026, 12:00 – 5:00 p.m. HCA Auditorium, Fuqua School of Business, Duke University

 CEO of Coral Arks; Assistant Professor, Duke University Marine Lab

 Dr. Ty Roach is a marine scientist whose research integrates multi-omic molecular techniques, biophysical assays, and spatial modeling to advance ecological and restoration science.
 His work examines how bacteria and viruses mediate organismal responses to environmental stressors, from local host-associated microbial communities to global ocean warming impacts on coral, algal, and oyster systems.
 He develops probiotic and phage-based therapies to enhance thermal tolerance in corals and shellfish, translating holobiont science into restoration tools.
-Prior to Duke, Ty earned his Ph.D. at San Diego State University as an NSF Graduate Research Fellow, studying coral-algal interactions, and worked at the Hawaiʻi Institute of Marine Biology developing intervention strategies for reef conservation.
+Prior to Duke, Roach earned his Ph.D. at San Diego State University as an NSF Graduate Research Fellow, studying coral-algal interactions, and worked at the Hawaiʻi Institute of Marine Biology developing intervention strategies for reef conservation.
 He graduated valedictorian from North Carolina State University with three majors and competed as an NCAA Division I wrestler.
-Outside science, Ty is a professional surfer, combat sports coach, poet, and freestyle rapper.
+Outside science, Roach is a professional surfer, combat sports coach, poet, and freestyle rapper.

 Panel II Speakers